 Base Currency/Quote Currency Bid/Ask

 The bid price is usually expressed to 4 significant digits after the decimal point, which represents the number of pips.
-The ask price is usually expressed as the significant digits that are different in pips from the bid price.
-For instance, you may see a quote such as the following:
+The ask price is expressed as the significant digits that differ in pips from the bid price.
+For instance, consider this quote:

 EUR/USD 1.3522/24 or 1.3522/4